 children receiving psychosocial support

-- 10,000 children accessing WASH facilities in their learning environments
+- 10,000 children provided with improved WASH facilities in their learning environments

 - 80,000 children having received essential learning materials and supplies

-In 2017, and in line with the country’s inter-agency Humanitarian Response Plan, UNICEF is requesting US$14,976,800 to meet the urgent humanitarian needs of vulnerable children and their families in Libya in 2017.
-This includes US$864,000 to provide family-based care for refugee and migrant children in Libya.11 Funds are critically needed to provide vaccination and primary health care services in hard-to-reach areas and for children on the move, as well as to provide essential WASH, child protection and education services.
+In line with the country’s inter-agency Humanitarian Response Plan, UNICEF is requesting US$20,161,000 to meet the urgent humanitarian needs of vulnerable children and their families in Libya in 2018.
+This includes US$1,548,000 to provide life-saving support and protection services to refugee and migrant children in Libya.11 Funds are critically needed to provide vaccination and primary health care services in hard-to-reach areas and for children on the move, as well as to provide essential WASH, child protection and education services.
 The increased field presence inside Libya will also require dedicated resources to ensure adequate support for security and operational measures.

-5 Available funds included funding received against the current appeal of US$7.6 million and the US$ 1.6 million carried forward from the previous year.
+10 Available funds include US$14.9 million raised against the current appeal and US$3.7 million carried forward from the previous year.

 11 Part of the migration and refugee response is funded by non-humanitarian resources.